MXuDong/k8s-test-server/docs/plane.md

 - [x] Build with drone.
 - [x] Build with harbor.
 - [x] Support kubernetes api in the pod.
-- [ ] To show all resources in kubernetes.
+- [ ] To show all resources in kubernetes(by RESTFul client of k8s).
 - [ ] *~~Use volume.~~*
 - [ ] Support Istio feature.
 - [x] Add make file.